Sorel-Tracy: History

 It is my intention therefore, if time and circumstances favour me, to make Sorel a place of strength with Permanent Works, as the importance of it deserves.
 The Seigneurie of this Place is vested in merchants residing in England and the Inhabitants of it, people remarkable for their courage and resolution, have distinguished themselves very much by their attachment to the Government even at a time the Rebels were Masters of that Country, in which account I think it would serve the King's interest to bestow some Public mark of favour upon them such as remitting them the Quitrents which they pay for their land, to the Seigneur, and the Seigneurie being to be sold, and the purchase would not exceed 13,000, having been offered for that sum, I submit to Your Lordship whether it would not be best to give orders to treat immediately with the Proprietors, Messrs.
 Greenwood and Higgins in London, both for enabling me to effect the purchase...

 The Crown purchased the land in 1781, at the end of the war, and Sorel became a clearing house for the steady stream of Loyalist refugees from the south.
 A number settled in Sorel, forming the nucleus of the English-speaking population.
 Also, the Crown selected Sorel as one of the stations for "Military Invalids", or “Outside Chelsea Pensioners", as they were also called.
 Several hundred older veterans and their dependents were sent to Sorel under the medical care of Dr. Christopher Carter.
 There facilities had to be built for them.

 The earliest British efforts for the propagation of the Protestant religion in Lower Canada started in Sorel.
 With the continued influx of Loyalists during 1783 into the Seigniory (as the English spell it), the settlement sought a permanent Protestant minister.
 That year they sent a petition to the Society for the Propagation of the Gospel in Foreign Parts, of the Anglican Church, begging them to send a Minister of the Gospel to reside in the Seigniory.

 The Reverend John Doty was assigned to the post, embarking during the month of April 1784 at Gravesend, England, and arriving at Quebec in June.
 He reached Sorel on 4 July 1784, where he celebrated Divine Service (or communion) and preached his first sermon.
 This is the date of the foundation of the Anglican parish in Sorel and the first Anglican mission in Canada.

 They used as the chapel a wooden building located at the end of King Street, a few steps from the Richelieu market.
 This building had earlier served as a military storehouse.
 In 1819, the town's parsonage was declared dangerously unfit.

-At the beginning of the 19th century, Sorel was a center of fur traders, who had been established in Quebec and among the indigenous peoples from the earliest years of the colony.
+At the beginning of the 19th century, Sorel was a centre of fur traders, who had been established in Quebec and among the indigenous peoples from the earliest years of the colony.
 The character of the town changed over the next few decades as more permanent settlers arrived.